-Just Meditation Community Interest Company is a social enterprise, based in Newcastle upon Tyne, that exists to promote and facilitate the learning and practice of mindfulness meditation, through the provision of workshops, classes, information, training and mentoring.
+Just Meditation CIC is a social enterprise, based in Newcastle upon Tyne, that exists to promote and facilitate the learning and practice of mindfulness meditation, through the provision of drop-in classes, courses, workshops and training.

-Just Meditation is completely independent.
-We neither belong to nor promote any particular tradition, whether religious or secular, but simply teach the practice of mindfulness meditation and encourage people to make it part of their everyday lives.
+Just Meditation does not seek to promote any particular tradition or ideology, whether religious or secular, but simply facilitates the learning and practice of mindfulness meditation so that people of all faiths and none can enjoy the benefits of it in their everyday lives.

-Partnership projects may take many forms, and would be tailored to the needs of a particular group or organisation, but could include opportunities for staff or clients to use the centre, as well as bespoke workshops or courses.
+Partnership projects may take many forms, and would be tailored to the needs of a particular group or organisation, but could include opportunities for staff or clients to use the centre, as well as bespoke workshops or courses, or training for people to facilitate meditation sessions within their organisation.

 Who We Are